1-apex/5311-Data-Analysis-and-Algorithms/Hands-On 4/readme.md

 ## Ways we can improve the implementation of Fibonacci

 ### 1. Memoization:
 - We can create a memory to store the calculated results of the values so that we avoid recalculating them, and that could reduce the time complexity by `O(n)` considering `O(1)` time to fetch the values of precomputed ones from the map.

 ### 2. Dynamic Programming
-        - We can simply use arrays and store the results and iterate upto n.
+- We can simply use arrays and store the results and iterate upto `n`.
 Even this approach could achieve `O(n)` time complexity.